 - hoist access into the lane and spa pools with trained staff available to assist

-- ramped access into the Lane Pool – the removable ramp structure is 15.4m long with handrails on each side and make from non-slip fibreglass
+- ramped access into the Lane Pool – the removable ramp structure is 15.4m long with handrails on each side and made from non-slip fibre glass

 - disabled change rooms including one designed for higher disability needs

 - the facility is all on one level and easy to navigate with automated sliding doors and wide passageways.

 Makino Aquatic Centre is my top pick of all the awesome facilities I discovered.
 Makino is the full package and the staff are very passionate about their centre being utilised by the whole community and being a fully inclusive community hub.
 They sought the guidance of the Office of Disability Issues ‘Think Differently Program.’

 One of the centre’s sponsors, Tim from Tim’s Storage Lockups knew only too well how important access to a swimming facility would be for him to regain his mobility after a vehicle accident.
 So he was super passionate about being able to get the accessibility project off the ground.
 (Tim can be seen pictured in the sling hoists).

 Another quality that makes Makino Aquatic Centre so inclusive is that they provide swimming lessons for those with sensory, cognitive and physical impairments.
 They have trained and dedicated staff that have gained a certificate ‘Access & Inclusion’ (TAI) through AustSwim Aotearoa.
 Both the instructors and lifeguards have also received rigorous training in handling adaptive equipment and different mobility needs.

 The Makino Aquatic Centre is committed to providing a fully inclusive environment.
 Their facilities include: